 meet the board

-Amanda Byrom - chairperson
+Amanda Byrom - chairperso

-My name is Amanda Byrom, and I am delighted to contribute to the Bathurst Wholefood Co-op as a part of the board of directors.
+I am delighted to contribute to the Bathurst Wholefood Co-op as a part of the board of directors.
 Having spent over a decade volunteering with environmental, First Nations, and children's rights community groups across Australia, my journey has come full circle as I return to my roots in Bathurst.
 In my professional life, I work as an art therapist and counsellor, with an emphasis on sustainability and secure community development.
 These experiences have deeply ingrained in me the values of collaboration and innovation.
 At the Bathurst Wholefood Co-op, I am committed to ensuring that our community thrives through initiatives that prioritise health, well-being, and environmental stewardship.
 By focusing on sustainable practices and fostering a sense of communal harmony, I aim to help create a safe and nurturing environment for all of our members, staff and volunteers.

 John Monty

-John trained as a horticulturalist and started teaching horticulture at the Ryde School of Horticulture in the 1990’s.
+I trained as a horticulturalist and started teaching horticulture at the Ryde School of Horticulture in the 1990’s.

-John is currently involved in a number of activities including the Rockley Artisan’s Market, Rockley Gardens and Art Festival and the Rockley and District Community Association.
+I am currently involved in a number of activities including the Rockley Artisan’s Market, Rockley Gardens and Art Festival and the Rockley and District Community Association.

 Olga McKinnon - Treasurer